 Recharge yourself and your electronics while relaxing with friends outdoors in Killian Court.
-SOFT Rockers are smart, clean energy charging stations disguised as outdoor rocking lounge furniture.
-Unlike conventional ‘hard’ urban infrastructure, the SOFT Rocker leverages its environment in a dynamic manner by using the human power of balance to create an interactive 1.5 axis 35 watt solar tracking system.
+SOFT Rockers are smart, clean energy-charging stations disguised as outdoor rocking lounge furniture.
+Unlike conventional “hard” urban infrastructure, the SOFT Rocker leverages its environment in a dynamic manner by using the human power of balance to create an interactive 1.5 axis 35 watt solar tracking system.
 Soft power electronics designed for this project charge the 12 ampere-hour battery and store solar energy harvested during the day.
-Put your body weight in play with an interactive, real time energy harvesting feedback loop that senses how you orient the rocker to the sun.
+Put your body weight in play with an interactive, real-time, energy-harvesting feedback loop that senses how you orient the rocker to the sun.
 Charge or run any USB device from speakers to cell phones and bring your friends to enjoy cool lighting loops at night for social gatherings.

-SOFT Rocker Team
+SOFT Rockers Team

 Vicor, Inc. Applications Engineering provided power electronics support.
 Picor, a subsidiary, provided Cool-O-Ring controllers for battery/load interfacing.
 Global Solar, Inc. Technology Development Team provided advance samples of Gen II flexible photovoltaics.
-LightTape, Inc. Assisted with manufacture of custom electroluminescent lighting materials.
+LightTape, Inc. assisted with manufacture of custom electroluminescent lighting materials.
 Peter Murray at Fine Finish, Inc., in Waltham, MA.

 |A pioneer in the integration of technology and design, Sheila Kennedy is Professor of the Practice in the Department of Architecture.
-Her research and teaching at MIT focuses on the creation of new energy systems for buildings, cities, and regions, and on the design and development of flexible, mobile, and embedded technologies in materials, objects, and architecture.
-A Principle of Kennedy & Violich Architecture Ltd (KVA), Kennedy’s work was featured in MOMA’s exhibition on breakthrough designs for new technologies, Design and the Elastic Mind.
+Her research and teaching at MIT focus on the creation of new energy systems for buildings, cities, and regions, and on the design and development of flexible, mobile and embedded technologies in materials, objects and architecture.
+A principal of Kennedy & Violich Architecture Ltd. (KVA), Kennedy’s work was featured in MoMA’s exhibition on breakthrough designs for new technologies, Design and the Elastic Mind.
 She, along with her partner Frano Violich, was designated one of Fast Company’s Masters of Design – “insightful and original thinkers who are designing new ways of working, competing, learning, leading and innovating.”
 She also explores the connections between technology, the environment and social issues, as in her firm’s creation of the Portable Light Project, a non-profit global initiative that enables people in the developing world to generate their own power through the use of energy-harvesting solar textiles.|